siddhantbajaj/Automatic-WhatsApp-script/README.md

 >script = "return arguments[0].innerHTML = 'YOUR MESSAGE'"

->10.times do    // Number of times you want to send message
+>10.times do    // Number of times you want to send message.Don't do it for a large number as WhatsApp may block you.

 >browser.execute_script(script, element)